Kh4lidMD/Kh4lidMD/README.md

 <br>

-My story started with Minecraft commands when I was 12, I wanted something bigger as real programming but it was hard at that time, when I reached 14 and I was browsing on my phone, I found an app called Mimo which teaches you programming that popped up for me as ad.

-I started with HTML, then to CSS and JavaScript! and then to my favourite language **_Python_**!
+My story started with Minecraft commands when I was 12, I wanted something bigger as real programming but it was hard at that time, when I reached 14 and I started with HTML, then to CSS and JavaScript! and then to my favourite language **_Python_**!

-And now I have maybe +2 years of experience
+And now I have maybe +2 years of experience.

 <br>